 Light sources with a high CRI are desirable in colour critical applications such as photography or cinematography.

-As an indicator below are some potential CRI (from 1 to 100) bandings for certain applications
+What are some potential CRI bandings for certain applications?

-CRI of 70 is ok for streetlights or general illumination such as floodlights.
+- 70 is good for streetlights or general illumination such as floodlights

-CRI 0f 0ver 95 is used for best colour clarity for Museums, skin tones etc
+- 95+ is used for best colour clarity in Museums, and for skin tones etc.

-A CRI of greater than 90 requires better and more complex driving and optics.
+Anything greater than 90 requires better, and more complex, driving and optics.

 For more information and to discuss your LED requirements, please contact a member of our team.